 Our Driving Under Suspension Attorneys and Traffic Lawyers have helped countless drivers avoid additional suspensions and prison sentences in Allentown, Easton and Bethlehem.
 Traffic Attorneys in our Easton Law Office have even helped many drivers avoid additional suspensions and avoid jail time for driving under suspension.

 1543(a) & 1543(b), Driving Under Suspension Tickets, all carry an additional license suspension of at least one year and many also require a mandatory prison sentence of at least 30 days and as high as two years in some rare circumstances.
 All driving under suspension tickets include a mandatory minimum sentence if the underlying suspension is DUI related.
-If you, or a loved one, is charged with Driving Under Suspension in the Lehigh Valley, you need to call an attorney immediately.
+If you, or a loved one, is charged with Driving Under Suspension in Bethlehem, Easton or Allentown, you need to call an attorney immediately.

 The Driving Under Suspension Attorneys in our Easton Traffic Defense Office are here to help.
-Call now or continue reading below for additional information regarding driving under suspension tickets.
+Call now or continue reading below for additional information regarding driving under suspension tickets in the Lehigh Valley.

 1543(a) – First Offense

 A First Offense 1543a carries a $200 fine and an additional one (1) year license suspension but does not subject a driver to jail or prison.

 1543(a) – Second through Fifth Offenses